TWO TURTLEDOVES;

 - IN LIEU OF A LAMB?

-The Sheep-Goat Judgement brings in some other elements that complement the story of the two turtledoves.
-We see covenant matters as they are enacted here on earth.
-It is not the eternal covenant nor is it the entry of souls into heaven that is in view here.
-But here we see certain mortals being given permission to pass into the earthly Millennium of Messiah.
-This is the judgement of the nations and the judgement of the people left alive on earth at the end of this age.
+The Sheep-Goat Judgment is a major cross-reference to the story of the two turtledoves.
+It brings in some other complementary elements to the story of the two turtledoves that help us to understand what is going on here.
+We see that there are noteworthy covenant matters enacted between two people and given witness to here on earth.
+This is not the Eternal Covenant between God and a person.
+Nor is the entry of souls into heaven in view here.
+But here we see certain mortals being given special grace and permission to pass into the earthly Millennium of Messiah.
+This is the judgment of the nations.
+It is the judgment of the people left alive on earth at the end of this age.
 It is not the final entry of souls into the heavenly realms.
-But rather we see an entry of mortals into Messiah's future Kingdom, a Divine rulership which will be established on earth for a literal thousand years.
-Certain unsaved people, (likened to sheep rather than goats), are granted entry into the Millennial Kingdom.
-They are permitted entry on the basis of the 'second order' covenant we see outlined by Jesus in the Sheep-Goat Judgement.
-(Mat.25:31-46)
+But rather we see an entry of mortals into Messiah's future Kingdom.
+His Divine rule will be established on earth for a literal thousand years.
+Certain unsaved people, (likened to sheep rather than goats), are granted entry, (even passports, if you will), for entry into the Millennial Kingdom.
+They are permitted entry on the basis of the 'second order' covenant we see outlined by Jesus in the Sheep-Goat Judgment.
+(Mat.25:31-46) This is showcased in the Temple sacrifices when the two turtledoves are accepted in lieu of a lamb.

 As this age comes to its tumultuous end there will still be many people who have not been saved.
 Many will not yet have come into direct covenant with Messiah.
 But they will have come into covenant connection with certain covenant friends of Messiah and paired up with them as friends.
 And so both covenant partners, like two turtledoves together in the wilderness, are a pair.
 And they are accepted by God as a pair.
 The one who is not yet in direct first order covenant with Messiah is not forgotten.
 He comes into Millennial citizenship paired up with, (or sponsored by), his partner, someone who is in direct covenant with Messiah.
-The uncovenanted person has come into this privilege by blood covenant.
+The person outside the covenant of God has come into this privilege by a blood covenant connection with his friend.
 He has known and has cared for his friend in a relationship of devotion and blood covenant lovingkindness.
 He took risks for him.
 And he looked after him when his friend was in a wilderness experience of tribulation and need.
 The one who was not in the covenant with Messiah cared for the one who was.
 So Messiah receives and accepts both of them as a pair.
 And so ends the drama and the romance of the two turtledoves in the end-time story.

 As the saga unfolds we see that the one who is in covenant with Messiah is under deadly persecution.
 In the course of events he is taken away in the tribulations of life.
 His friend experiences a terrible sense of personal loss.
 Jesus has said, "blessed are they that mourn".
 And so the one who is found mourning in the wilderness for his lost covenant partner will soon discover that all is not lost.
 In fact he has been truly blessed.
 As a direct result of his acts of kindness he in turn is about to be shown blood covenant lovingkindness.
 Because the Friend of his friend just happens to be the returning Messiah!
 To cap things off, his mate, the one who had been lost, has now been found.